LucasMailly/CyberDefendersRadar/README.md

 python scraper.py -t <session_token> -d 1.0 -o output.csv
 ```

-The tool will scrape the challenge data from the Cyber Defenders website, sort them by the remaining score, and display the information in a tabular format.

 ## How It Works

 The scraper follows these steps:

 1. Fetch the challenge URLs from the website.
 2. Fetch the challenge information for each URL.
-3. Sort the challenges by the remaining score in descending order.
+3. Sort the challenges by the remaining score/remaining questions ratio in descending order.
 4. Display the challenge information in a tabular format.

 ## License